karpathy/llm.c/README.md

 The time drops down to 26ms/iteration.
 So we have a gap to close :)!
 At the current 111ms we are about 4.2X slower.

+## discussions

+Ways of organizing development:

+- Experiencing a concrete issue with the repo?
+Use [Issues](https://github.com/karpathy/llm.c/issues).
+- Have some code to contribute?
+Open a [PR](https://github.com/karpathy/llm.c/pulls)
+- Chat about the repo, ask questions, etc.?
+Look at [Discussions](https://github.com/karpathy/llm.c/discussions).
+- Something faster?
+I created a new `#llmc` channel on my [Zero to Hero Discord channel](https://discord.gg/3zy8kqD9Cp).

 ## license

 MIT